 5 Free CAD Software Options (For those new to 3D modelling)

-Computer-Aided Design (CAD) software is a valuable tool for engineers, architects, and designers, or in our case, home hobbyists, professional motorsport fabricators and engineers to create precise 2D and 3D models of their designs.
-Applications range from custom battery boxes, and window washer bottle mounts to suspension components and tube-framed chassis where a user's skill sets suit.
+Computer-Aided Design (CAD) software is a valuable tool for engineers, architects, and designers, or in our case, home hobbyists, professional motorsport fabricators and engineers to create precise 2D and 3D models of our designs.
+Applications range from custom battery boxes and window washer bottle mounts to suspension components and tube-framed chassis.

 In this post: Autodesk Fusion360 | SOLIDWORKS Makers | FreeCAD | OpenSCAD | Onshape | Conclusion